aggrawal-ankur/gitbook/content/docs/extras/user-input.md

 ---
 id: 74446b0bfd0e4ec78cd9af32e6a6087b
-hidden: true
+title: User Input In Assembly
 ---

-# User Input In Assembly

 To take user input, we use `read` syscall.